abiswas-odu/Disco/README.md

 ### Installation Steps
 1. Download the tarball with compiled executables for Linux or the source code at: [https://github.com/abiswas-odu/Omega3](https://github.com/abiswas-odu/Omega3).
 The code has been tested on both Linux and MacOS systems, but not under Windows.
 2. If you decide to download the source code, use the following commands to build:
-..i.
-OpenMP version "make openmp"
-..ii.
-MPI distributed computing version "make mpi-dist-comp" ..iii.
+  i.
+OpenMP version "make openmp" ii.
+MPI distributed computing version "make mpi-dist-comp" iii.
 MPI distributed memory version "make mpi-dist-mem"
 3. If compiled successfully, the required executables will be built.

 ### Quickly Running The Assembler